Polestar has announced pricing and specification details of the Polestar 4, which it has billed the "reinvention of the SUV-coupé”.

-The 4 will eventually be offered with a high-level of automated driving technology that will allow for "eyes-off, point-to-point autonomous driving on highways, as well as eyes-on automated driving for other environments".
+The 4 will be offered with "eyes-off" autonomous driving technology touted to deliver "centimetre-level" precision and eventually allow for "eyes-off, point-to-point autonomous driving on highways, as well as eyes-on automated driving for other environments".

-The more sophisticated advanced driver assistance system (ADAS) in development uses the new Chauffeur system from leading ADAS-supplier Mobileye (which builds on the SuperVision system that will be available in the 4 from launch) and lidar from autonomous vehicle technology company Luminar as part of a set-up that mixes various sensors, radars and cameras to allow the car to see up to 600m away and provide "centimetre-level" precision so it can map the environment around it.
+The more sophisticated advanced driver assistance system (ADAS) in development uses the new Chauffeur system from leading ADAS-supplier Mobileye (which builds on the Supervision system that will be available in the 4 from launch) and lidar from autonomous vehicle technology company Luminar as part of a set-up that mixes various sensors, radars and cameras to allow the car to see up to 600m away and provide "centimetre-level" precision so that it can map the environment around it.